darevalo-designli/test-challenge-diego/README.md

 Management System following DDD principles.
 The system will be responsible for tracking products, inventory levels, and orders.

-TODO: Draw.io Link with an Entity-Relationship Diagram
+ Draw Link with an Entity-Relationship Diagram

 [Scenario 2 Solution](https://gist.github.com/darevalo-designli/05c9568c9e0eba12a02318abcd3edc0b)

 ## 🎮 Live Demo

 To interact with the API, use the following demo credentials: